Fragile (Yes album): Reissues

 Fragile was first reissued on CD in the United States and Europe in 1990.
 A remastered edition for CD and cassette by Joe Gastwirt followed in 1994, which includes a reprise of "We Have Heaven" after "Heart of the Sunrise" for a track running time of 11:32.
 In 2002, Rhino and Elektra Records released Fragile in stereo and 5.1 surround sound mixes for the DVD-Audio format.
 The band's cover of "America" is included, along with other supplemental features.
 2003 saw Rhino and Elektra put out a new remastered CD conducted by Dan Hersch, with "America" and an early rough mix of "Roundabout" as bonus tracks.

 In 2006, two new "audiophile" remasters were released.
 Mobile Fidelity Sound Lab put out a "24 KT Gold" edition for CD headed by Shawn Britton, and a 200-gram LP from Analogue Productions by Kevin Gray and Steve Hoffman.
 Warner Japan released Fragile in 2011 in a hybrid stereo/multi-channel edition for the Super Audio CD format as part of their Warner Premium Sound series.
 The 2003 reissue was included in the album box set The Studio Albums, 1969–1987, released in 2013.

 Fragile was released in a new stereo and 5.1 surround sound mix on CD, DVD-Audio, and Blu-ray by Steven Wilson, on 30 October 2015.
 The Blu-ray disc features six previously unreleased tracks.

+A six-disc super deluxe edition of Fragile was released on 28 June 2024 featuring a new Steven Wilson 5.1 surround sound, stereo, Dolby Atmos, and instrumental mix along with remaster of the original mix.
+The box set also came with two discs of rarities and live material (notable performances from 19 February 1972 concert in Academy of Music, New York).